 Sample Calculations for Delta Baryons

 Here is a spreadsheet that shows a step-by-step calculation for a specific 𝞓–baryon.
-For more detail about cell contents and formulae, you can see a read-only, on-line version by clicking on the icon in the black bar at the bottom of the sheet.
-You can also get a copy of the spreadsheet by clicking on the download link at the bottom of this page.
-Then you may enter other quark-coefficients in the yellow cells to assess other particles.
+For more detail about cell contents and formulae, you can see a read-only, on-line version by clicking the icon in the black bar at the bottom of the sheet.
+To get a copy of the spreadsheet click the download link at the bottom of this page.
+Then you can enter other quark-coefficients in the yellow cells to assess other particle models.